- Personal Health Information & Self-Help

 No, these writers don't do any massacre in their writings!
 But, most often, they misinterpret medical terms when altering it with a substitute term.
 For example, "gastrointestinal discomfort" is a common symptom of diarrhea, but if you write "stomach upset" instead of it, that would sound a completely different meaning.

 Well, I need to apologize here, because it's not that all medical websites do the same.
 Many trustworthy sites provide up-to-date or accurate information.
 However, I need to add that these sites use their web presence to make money in addition to advising the public.
-So, obviously, you will see some promotional products or services -- in line with the information -- there that aren't required for public.
+So, obviously, you will see some promotional products or services -- in line with the information -- there that aren't relevant for the readers.

 Internet has opened some new doors for illegal and unethical businesses.
-As more and more scammers and spammers are occupying internet, consumers are now at higher risks to be scammed.
+As more and more scammers and spammers are occupying internet, consumers are now at higher of being scammed.